thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 However, a basic feature about mixed nash equilibrium is that the EV of the mixed NE should be at least the EV of any pure strategy.
 In order for P1 to play a NE, she must bet in a way that makes the EV that P2 attains through calling or folding equal.
 That is, if P1 wants to play an unexploitable betting strategy, she needs to make P2 indifferent to calling or folding. **Key Concept 2**

-With a stack size of 100 and pot size of 100, it turns out that she should bet so that the ratio of value to bluff hands is 2:1.
+Given these stack sizes and pot size, to make P2 indifferent, P1 should bet so that the ratio of value to bluff hands is 2:1.
 This betting strategy will yield an EV of 75, 25 more than the bet-all or bet-none strategies.

 **P2's NE strategy**

 With P1 playing this strategy, P2's EV for calling or folding are equal.
 This means P2 can play either with any probability, right?

-No. Suppose P2 called 100% of the time.
+Actually, no. Suppose P2 called 100% of the time.
 Then P1 can adjust her strategy to only bet with AA and check all QQ, yielding an EV of:

 $$EV_1 = 0.5 (200) + 0.5 * 0 = 100 > 75$$